footworkjs/footwork-documentation/docs/router-custom.md

         !!!
 Note
             When a [route binding](route-binding.md) is triggered it will use [router.pushState/router.replaceState](router-routing.md#state-change-methods) when manipulating the route.

-1. The new route is looked up via [router.getRouteForState](#getrouteforstate)
+1. The new route is looked up via [router.getRouteForState](#getrouteforstate).

-    This method is expected to take the currentState and use that to lookup and write the new route details to the observable router.currentRoute.
+    This method is expected to take the currentState and use that to lookup and write the new route details to the `router.currentRoute` observable property.

-## Routing Hooks

-### getRouteForState
+1. The `currentRoute` is executed.

+    This is done via a subscription to the property, anytime it changes the new route will have its controller executed with the provided parameters.

+## Modifying Route Lookup

+`router.getRouteForState(currentState)`

-This is the method used to lookup the route using a routers [currentState](router-state.md#current-state) property.
-Its function is to lookup the route using the currentState and write the route as well as any parameters to the `router.currentRoute` observable (which is then used to trigger the route).
+When the [currentState](router-state.md#current-state) changes, `router.getRouteForState` is the method used to lookup the route.
+Its function is to lookup the route using the currentState and write the route as well as any parameters to the `router.currentRoute` observable (which is then used to trigger the route execution).

 You can override this method and provide your own unique routing logic.
-For example if you wanted to route according to a numeric id, you would override the routing mechanism like this:
+For example if you wanted to route according to a numeric id, you might override the routing mechanism like this:

 ```javascript
 function MyRouter () {